docker-archive/classicswarm/README.md

 ## Participating

-We welcome pull requests and patches; come say hi on IRC, #docker-swarm on freenode.
+We welcome pull requests and patches; come say hi on IRC, #swarm on freenode.

 ## Creators